Wednesday, May 30, 2012

 Wednesday, May 23, 2012

 I feel kinda bad that I've been giving Scout so much grief over pulling his grades up.
-In my defense, though, he's a smart kid who can do a better job of managing his time and assignments.
 I think a summer job would be very helpful for him...but in the meantime, I thought I would put together a "finals care package" for him:

 I wrote some encouraging notes on the lid and parked it on his desk.